wuyujack/ISL/README.md

 Mingfu want to sincerely thank the author of [BREEDS dataset](https://openreview.net/forum?id=mQPBmvyAuk) for timely response regarding the replication of their results on Oct.
 2021, which largely speed up the progress of this research project.

-The code in this project is largerly borrowed and developed upon [BREEDS-Benchmarks](https://github.com/MadryLab/BREEDS-Benchmarks).
+The code in this project is largerly developed upon [BREEDS-Benchmarks](https://github.com/MadryLab/BREEDS-Benchmarks).
 The code for reproducing the result of the BREEDS is based on the [DIANet](https://github.com/gbup-group/DIANet) and [IEBN](https://github.com/gbup-group/IEBN) and [pytorch-classification](https://github.com/bearpaw/pytorch-classification).